alexchutkan/alexchutkan.github.io/index.md

 title: CFB Pickem
 ---

-# Find the links to each week below the rules.

 Welcome to College Football Pickem, pick a week, and comment your choices, scores are decided by the rules below.
 You must format your post as followed, or your post will be removed or ignored for results.
+The links to each week are displayed AFTER the rules.
+Please read these before you post.

 1. Pick your winners for each game.